tskit-dev/tstrait/benchmarks/README.md

 `sim_trait` is timed separately, because it has a per-site Python loop of its own that we do not want folded into the `genetic_value` numbers.
-The numba kernels are compiled by a warm up call that is not timed.
+The numba kernel is compiled by a warm up call that is not timed.

 The mutation rate defaults to 1e-7, ten times the human rate, so that there are enough sites in a genome short enough to simulate quickly.
 The mutation rate